-Solar Savers is a pioneering program supporting pensioner households to install solar with no upfront costs.
+Solar Savers is helping pensioners install solar with no upfront costs.

 Solar panels convert sunlight into electricity, even on cloudy days.
 This electricity goes through an inverter, a device that changes the electricity so that it can be used in the home to power your appliances.
 Any leftover electricity from your panels is sold back to the grid.

 At night time, or whenever you use more power than your panels are making, you buy electricity from your energy company as you normally would.
 Because your home stays connected to the grid, you’ll still pay the connection or ‘supply charge’, which is usually around $100 per quarter.

 How to get the most out of your solar system

 Once your system is installed, we stay in touch and help you to make the most of it.
 Follow these simple steps to get the most benefit from your solar panels and save on power bills:

 1. Make sure your solar system is connected and working

 Look at the display on your inverter (the small box that was installed at the same time as your panels).
 This display shows you how much electricity your panels are producing.
 If the display is showing numbers, then you are making electricity.
 If there is no reading on the inverter, call the company that sends your electricity bill to ask them to look into it.